Variables for Both

 measure-type variables to a handful of properties—we can use any of our measures (small, medium, large) when assigning a value to

-Let’s tie it all together with this SCSS mixin.
+Let’s tie it all together with this SCSS function and mixin.

-You might have noticed that there are a number of parameters you can pass to this mixin: the property, a value, negation of the passed value (optional), whether or not to mark the declaration as
+You might have noticed that there are a number of parameters you can pass to the function and mixin: the property, a value, and whether or not to provide the fallback value (optional).

-include of this mixin, you’ll be shaving off a line of code in your compiled CSS—not much, but it adds up if you are consistently using this technique.
+false on the mixin itself will have a knock-on effect across your codebase, and for every @include v(...);, you’ll be shaving off a line of code in your compiled CSS—not much, especially after compression, but it might add up if you are consistently using this technique across your codebase.

 This technique could also certainly use some extra eyes to tighten up the code and make it more approachable to a wider audience.
 Let me know if you have any suggestions or feedback—I’d love to make this technique even stronger, or maybe you have an even better solution!